MartaHa/Algorithm-exercises-/README.md

 # Algorithm-exercises-

-Algorithm exercises taken from Codewars challenges.
+Algorithm exercises taken from Codewars challenges: www.codewars.com.
-Method simple test with the use of JUNIT
+Algorithm testing with the use of JUNIT.